Build log: 3D printer Anycubic Predator Height mod

 The printer itself is well over 1 meter tall due to the fact it is a delta printer: the rods need atleast half a meter of space to be able to reach all corners in the build plate due to the type of movement of a delta printer.
 With the height mod, this printer is up to 160cm tall.

 The reason why I choose the Anycubic Predator for my height mod: Delta 3D printers are more suitable for height mods.
 Their triangular structure and fixed build plate makes them more stable at larger heights, and they print a lot faster due to the combined effort of 3 stepper motors to move the extruder.
-The Predator is also standard equipped with a floating extruder drive, which makes the bowden tube a lot shorter and no need to extend it to immense lengths at height mods which would stress the bowden system a lot.
-The Predator also does not require any firmware or board changes to do the height mod.
+The Predator is also standard equipped with a floating extruder drive, which makes the bowden tube a lot shorter and no need to have a super lengthy feed tube.
+The Predator also does not require any firmware or board changes to do the height mod (i have done that to mine, see end of page).

-My other option for the height mod, which has been done before, is the Tevo Little Monster.
-Similar specs and similar price, but much harder to obtain for me in the Netherlands.
-Currently, both delta printers are no longer in production.
+Currently, this delta printer is no longer in production.
 I don’t currently know a delta option with which you could do this mod.
-The Flsun V400 for example has a custom gantry and pillar system which would be difficult to completely swap out.
+The Flsun V400 for example has a custom gantry and extrusions which would be difficult to completely swap out, and some others have linear rails which are difficult and expensive to get in this length.

-Information about the gantry carriages and the aluminium extrusions (the pillars)
+Information about the gantry carriages and the aluminum extrusions (the pillars)

-The Predator uses custom 1000mm long aluminium extrusions as the core of the 3-pillar frame.
-These are very similar to the standard aluminium 4080 ‘C-beam’ style extrusion which have a 40mm gantry gap, but the original pillars sport a wider 42mm gap for the gantry.
-I didn’t know the dimensions of the Predator frame and instead winged it, which worked out for me after filing down 2mm of the gantry plates drilled holes, so the original gantry carriage would fit in the 40mm gap.
+The Predator uses custom 1000mm long aluminum extrusions as the core of the 3-pillar frame.
+These are very similar to the standard aluminum 4080 ‘C-beam’ extrusion which have a 40mm gantry gap, but the original extrusions sport a wider 42mm gap for the gantry.
+This worked out for me after filing down 2mm of the holes to mount the gantry wheels, so the original gantry would fit in the 40mm gap.
 It would have been much easier if i bought 3x standard open-build gantry carriages instead (but more expensive).
 You can take apart the carriages for the predator and install the original rod mounts on the new open-build carriages.

-Maybe a tip to get those open-build gantry carriages, if you don’t want to file down aluminium by hand.
+Maybe a tip to get those open-build gantry carriages, if you don’t want to file down aluminum by hand.

 Hardware